-“WMS applications offer capabilities such as receiving, put-away, stock locating, inventory management, cycle counting, task interleaving, wave planning, order allocation, order picking, replenishment, packing, shipping, labor management and automated materials-handling equipment interfaces,” explains Gartner.
+“WMS applications offer capabilities such as receiving, put-away, stock locating, inventory management, cycle counting, task interleaving, wave planning, order allocation, order picking, replenishment, packing, shipping, labour management and automated materials-handling equipment interfaces,” explains Gartner.

-For example, a WMS might be used to track that a shipment has been received and provide instructions on where to stock those items.
+For example, a WMS system might be used to track that a shipment has been received and provide instructions on where to stock those items.
 Then, when an item from that shipment has been sold, a WMS can help warehouse staff locate that item and get it ready to ship.

 Altogether, a WMS helps digitise, streamline and automate more of the processes that take place within a warehouse or similar facility.
+A [properly managed WMS can help with everything from how your organisation can store goods to picking and packing and how you run your storage facilities.

 Top benefits of a warehouse management system